LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/using-intents-with-kbs.md

     * **Search Mode**: Select the type of search to perform.
 For explanations of each search mode, see *Search modes* farther below in this topic.
     * **Confidence**: Select the NLU confidence threshold that an article must meet for it to be returned as a result.
 For more on thresholds, see *Scoring and thresholds* farther below in this topic.
     * **# of Results**: Select how many results to return.
     * **Article Status**: Select the status of the artice, either Active, Inactive, or All.
+This option is only available for internal knowledge bases.

 3. Click **Find Articles**.
 4. Review the results under **Matched Results**.